• Home

 1.Unit Expectations

-The Department of French, Francophone & Italian Studies expects its faculty to excel in a traditional balance of professional activities: research, teaching (including advising), and service to the department, College, University, profession, and community.
+The Department of French, Francophone and Italian Studies expects its faculty to excel in a traditional balance of professional activities: research, teaching (including advising), and service to the department, College, University, profession, and community.
 All faculty members are expected to excel in all three areas.
 The expected distribution of effort for the department faculty other than Assistant, Associate, and Full Teaching Professors is 40% teaching, 40% research, and 20% service, unless the faculty member has an approved Differential Allocation of Effort (DAE) described in the section on Faculty Appointments.

 Likewise, teaching professors are expected to fulfill teaching, advising, and service obligations with an allocation of effort commensurate with their contractual requirements.
 A teaching professor is typically expected to devote 10 percent of their effort to research, 75 percent to teaching, and 10 percent to service, with the additional 5 percent of effort allocated by contract to one of those three categories.